 The pituitary gland is a pea-sized gland located at the base of the brain and is well protected by the surrounding skull bones.
 It consists of two parts:

-The anterior pituitary gland is stimulated by special releasing factors from the hypothalamus of the brain to produce and release a number of chemical compounds.
-These compounds are hormones and include:
+The anterior pituitary gland is stimulated by special releasing factors from the hypothalamus of the brain to produce and release a number of hormones.
+These include:

-The amount of these hormones produced by the pituitary gland will influence the level of activity of the target organ or response.
-The more that is produced the greater will be the response.
-The posterior pituitary gland produces arginine vasotocin and stores oxytocin that is produced by the hypothalamus.
-These play a part in the release of the yolk into the oviduct and the actual laying of the egg or oviposition.
+The quantity of these hormones produced by the pituitary gland will influence the level of activity of the target organ or response.
+The more that is produced, the greater will be the response.
+The posterior pituitary gland produces arginine vasotocin and stores oxytocin and Antidiuretic hormone (ADH, which is known as vasopressin) that are produced by the hypothalamus.
+Oxytocin plays a part in the release of the yolk into the oviduct and the actual laying of the egg or oviposition.
+Antidiuretic hormone acts on the kidney collecting ducts and positively affect the reabsorption of water into the blood.
 The secretions produced or stored in the pituitary gland enter the blood stream and are then transported to the part of the body that they target.

-The hypothalamus is a major part of the brain located at its base and more or less centrally in the skull.
-As far as its endocrine functions are concerned, they include the production of the releasing factors that act as a control on the anterior pituitary gland, and oxytocin that plays a part in the release of the yolk.
-The quantity of the releasing factors and oxytocin released is influenced by day length – the longer the day to 18 hours the greater the amount of these compounds released and the greater the effect on the target gland or function.
+The hypothalamus is a major part of the brain and is located at the base and approximately in the skull.
+As far as its endocrine functions in the bird is concerned, they include the production of the releasing factors that act as a control on the anterior pituitary gland, and oxytocin that plays a part in the release of the yolk.
+The quantity of the releasing factors and oxytocin released is influenced by day length.
+The longer the day is to 18 hours, the greater the amount of these compounds released and the greater the effect on the target gland or function.

-The adrenal glands are small glands approximately 9 mm long located anterior to or in front of the kidneys.
-There are two such glands, each associated with a particular kidney.
-Each gland consists of two different types of cells that form two distinct parts of the gland – the adrenal cortex and the adrenal medulla.
+The adrenal glands are small glands approximately 9 mm long located anterior to (in front of) the kidneys.
+There are two adrenal glands, each associated with a particular kidney.
+Each gland consists of two different types of cells that form two distinct parts of the gland, namely the adrenal cortex and the adrenal medulla.

 The cortex produces three hormones: